braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/push_max.md

 {% endtab %}
 {% endtabs %}

-The following two features, Intelligent Timing and Time to Live, can be used in tandem with Push Max to increase the deliverability of your Android push notifications.
+The following two features, Intelligent Timing and Time to Live, can be used in tandem with Push Max to potentially increase the deliverability of your Android push notifications.

 ### Intelligent Timing

 Push Max works best when [Intelligent Timing]({{site.baseurl}}/user_guide/sage_ai/intelligence/intelligent_timing/) is turned on.
-Braze can use Intelligent Timing to calculate and send the push notification at a time when the user is most likely to be using the app and the push is most likely to be delivered.
+Intelligent Timing can calculate and send the push notification at a time when the user is most likely to be using the app and the push is most likely to be delivered.

 ### Time to Live (TTL)

-Braze will track failed push notifications to Firebase Cloud Messaging (FCM) and retry the notification when the user is likely to receive it.
-This is known as Time to Live (TTL).
+Time to Live (TTL) can track failed push notifications to Firebase Cloud Messaging (FCM) and retry the notification when the user is likely to receive it.

 By default, Time to Live is set to 28 days, which is the maximum.
-You can change the default TTL for all new Android push messages from **Settings** > **Workspace Settings** > **Push Time to Live (TTL)**, or you can configure this on a per message basis in the **Settings** tab when composing an Android push notification.
+You can decrease the default TTL for all new Android push messages from **Settings** > **Workspace Settings** > **Push Time to Live (TTL)**, or you can configure the number of days on a per message basis in the **Settings** tab when composing an Android push notification.

 ![Time to Live field set to 28 days.]({% image_buster /assets/img_archive/time_to_live.png %}){: style="max-width:70%"}